KRNSUI/krn/README.md

     // - 30% to company wallet
     // - 5% to developer wallet
     // - 5% to burn vault
-    // - 60% to content creator
+    // - 60% to community integrity fund
 }
 ```